stats60/stats60.github.io/prospectus/index.md

 **Grade disputes**:  Students must wait 24 hours after receiving a grade before they can dispute it, after which disputes must be received within 7 days of receipt of the grade.
 Grade disputes must be submitted to the instructor by email.

+## General course policies
 **Feedback**: We welcome student feedback regarding the course at any point.
 Please feel free to email us directly, or leave anonymous feedback for the instructional team by placing an anonymous note in Dr. Poldrack’s mailbox at Jordan Hall.

+**Gender expression/identity:**
+This course affirms people of all gender expressions and gender identities.
+If you prefer to be called a different name than what is indicated on the class roster, please let me know.
+Feel free to correct me on your preferred gender pronoun.
+If you have any questions or concerns, please do not hesitate to contact me.

+**Code of conduct:**
+You are expected to treat the instructional team and your fellow students with courtesy and respect.
+This class should be a harassment-free learning experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+Harassment of any form will not be tolerated.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to one of the instructors.

+**Students with Documented Disabilities:**
+Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
+Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.
+Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
+The OAE is located at 563 Salvatierra Walk (phone: 723-1066, URL: http://studentaffairs.stanford.edu/oae).